Dreamer's Bay

 Dreamer's Bay (Αρχαίο λιμάνι στο Νησσαρούιν) is an ancient port complex located on the southern tip of the Akrotiri Peninsula on Cyprus.
 The remains have been dated to the Roman or Byzantine period in history and included the port, associated warehouses, quarries and a ship repair yard.
 The site was believed to have been in existence from the 5th to 6th centuries AD.
-The site was most likely a waypoint for resupply for ships transiting around the Mediterranean Sea between Greece, Egypt, Syria and Turkey.
+The site was most likely a waypoint for resupply for ships transiting around the Mediterranean Sea between Greece, Egypt, Syria and Asia Minor.

 The location is inside RAF Akrotiri, part of the Sovereign Base Area on Akrotiri Peninsula and under the control of the British military and as such is not open to the general public.
 Several archaeological investigations have been undertaken on the site, and also in the water surrounding the port, which have uncovered stone columns resting on the seabed.
 The abandonment of the port most likely occurred after a natural disaster such as an earthquake or tsunami.

 The site is often labelled as "one of the best-preserved ancient ports in the Mediterranean".